uc-cdis/gen3.org/content/resources/operator/_index.md

 ### Landing Page Data Commons - Cards

-Customize the cards that appear on the bottom of the [Landing Page](https://gen3.datacommons.io/login).
+Customize the cards that appear on the bottom of the Landing Page after logging in.

 ![landingpage_cards](img/landingpage_cards.png)